capa46/project/index.md

 <h3 style="color: blue;">-Purpose</h3>

 - Exploring the ArCo Ontology to find the two cultural properties.
-- Enriching Arco Knowledge Graph with futher details about the two cultural properties.
+- Enriching the Arco knowledge graph with futher details about the two cultural properties.
 - Retrieving useful information using LLMs.